giantswarm/docs/sources/guides/mysql-backup.md

     mysql:5.5
 ```

 With the command above, you start MySQL in the background with one database called `mydb`.
-The password for the MySQL user root is set to `mydb`.
+The password for the MySQL user `root` is set to `some-password`.
 You can change this to whatever you want.

 To create you MySQL archiver Docker image, you best build your own from this `Dockerfile`: